 As expected, there is much less variation in the proportions receiving any preferred offer compared to those for receiving a first preference.

 Primary cross local authority offers

 An applicant can apply to their local authority for any school, including those situated in another local authority.

-In 2020 92.0% of secondary offers made were of schools inside the home authority.
-This figure has been stable for the past few years.
+In 2022 96.8% of primary offers made were of schools inside the home authority.
+This figure has been broadly stable for the past few years.